Cam-Morrison/Dissertation/README.md

+Change -> release to public, this code will not run without all the API keys from the secrets manager.

 ## Disclaimer
 The project contains two applications which work together.
 I certify that the intellectual property is my own other than Angular and .NET included libraries and the following dependencies,